TermuxHackz/WebShell/README.md

 # Php-Webshell/Backdoor

 A PHP webshell created by us TermuxHackz Society.
 For educational and/or testing purposes only.
-Can also be used for ctf challenges.
-Our php webshell is obfuscated, which has uploader and main shell. (ths1335.php)
+Can also be used for ctf challenges, which has uploader and main shell. (ths1335.php)

 # Note
 #### [+] Always investigate malware in a secure environment.
 This means: separately from your network and in a virtual machine!